 How do you get rid of Ticks in Wisconsin?

 The best way to avoid ticks is to wear long pants, a long-sleeved shirt, a hat, and boots when spending time outdoors.
 Tuck your pants into your boots for an added layer of protection.
-If you have taken preventative measures and still find ticks, Wil-Kil Pest Control can help.
-With decades of experience in the pest control business, Wil-Kil has the knowledge and experience to rid your home of ticks.
+If you have taken preventative measures and still find ticks, Terminix Wil-Kil Pest Control can help.
+With decades of experience in the pest control business, Terminix Wil-Kil has the knowledge and experience to rid your home of ticks.
 Contact us today for tick control services!